NaikHarish/Spring-boot-crud-app/README.md

 4. Update a product: Accepts a JSON payload with updated product details and updates the corresponding entry in the database.
 5. Delete a product: Deletes the product with the given ID from the database.

-This app has Set up with an embedded Tomcat server to run the Spring Boot application.
+This app is Set up with an embedded Tomcat server to run the Spring Boot application.

+Main Method of the this project is in SpringBootCrudAppApplication.java